The National Stud: History

 In 1963 control of the stud was transferred to the Horserace Betting Levy Board and it received no further government funding, becoming "national" in name only.
 The Levy Board decided to sell the stud's broodmares and operate only as a stallion station.
 The Gillingham stud was sold and the National Stud found new premises at Newmarket, where the Jockey Club offered the stud a 999-year lease on Bunbury Farm and Heath Stud, together comprising about 500 acres (2 km²) adjacent to the July Course.
 Work started on the new stud in the autumn of 1964, when the ground was ploughed and sown with grass; thousands of trees, mostly Canadian Maples, were planted the following February.
 The layout of the stud was decided by director Peter Burrell, while Sussex architect K.M.
 Benbow designed the buildings.
 The first stallions, Never Say Die and Tudor Melody, arrived at Newmarket in the autumn of 1966 and the stud was officially opened by the Queen in April 1967.
 The new stud was designed to house six stallions, some owned wholly by the National Stud and others partly owned by syndicate shareholders.
 A notable addition to the roster of stallions was Mill Reef, who arrived at the stud in 1973 after his racing career was ended by a leg injury.
 He is commemorated by a statue at the stud.

 In 2007, when a shortage of funds threatened closure, the National Stud was transferred from the Levy Board to the Jockey Club.

 Facilities

 The National Stud is set in about 500 acres (2 km²) of paddocks on the outskirts of Newmarket off the Cambridge Road, adjacent to the July Course.
 As of 2022, it had a roster of six stallions and five broodmares.

 There are facilities for up to 200 horses, including racehorses undergoing rest and recuperation as well as broodmares who are foaling, seasonal or permanent boarders.
-In 2024, there were five stallions standing at the stud: Lope Y Fernandez, Mutasaabeq, Rajasinghe, Stradivarius and Time Test.
-After the 2024 season, Mutasaabeq and Time Test were sold to India and Turkey respectively, while triple Grade 1 winning sprinter Bradsell joined the roster.

 The National Stud receives about 10,000 visitors a year on tours organised by Discover Newmarket.
 It is the only thoroughbred stud in the United Kingdom open to the public on a regular basis.
 The stud runs residential training courses at various levels for up to 50 students a year.